engineer-man/piston/readme.md

 - `lxc/execute [language] [path] [arg]...`

 #### Supported Languages
-Currently python2, python3, c, c++, go, node, ruby, r, c#, nasm, php, and java is supported.
+Currently python2, python3, c, c++, go, node, ruby, r, c#, nasm, php, java, and brainfuck is supported.

 #### Principle of Operation
 Piston utilizes LXC as the primary mechanism for sandboxing.
 There is a small API written in Go which takes